-PLATFORMS FOR OUR PLACES Unlocking the power of people, communities and local geographies
+PLATFORMS FOR OUR PLACES

+Unlocking the power of people, communities and local geographies

-The Councils priorities are laid out in 'Platforms for our Places' which was agreed early in 2017.
+The Council's priorities are laid out in 'Platforms for our Places' which was agreed early in 2017.
 The plan details how over the period 2017 - 2020 the Council intends to create the essential Platforms for prosperous, healthy, happy and connected communities.
 In July 2018 (18 months into that programme) both Councils adopted a revised set of commitments to reflect the progress that had been made and the issues that had emerged over the first half of the programme.
+More recently updated priorities have been agreed for 2020 - 2023 in Platforms for our Places: Going Further.